-Hotel prices vary dramatically depending on the location and demand.
-An oceanfront hotel room in South Florida, for example, will cost more in the winter months than in summer, when deals can be found.
+Hotel prices vary dramatically depending on the location, demand and time of year.
+An oceanfront hotel room in South Florida, for example, will cost less in the winter months than in summer, when deals can be found.
 If your budget isn’t generous and you’re OK with fewer comforts, hostels or a recreational vehicle park can save you money.

 |Average cost of accommodations, nightly|

 Sources: Hotel Management Magazine, The Points Guy, Volunteer Forever, Camper Report